MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/overview-microsoft-search-bing.md

 ![Internet portal with embedded search box and search suggestions.](media/msb-overview/embedded-search-box-intranet.png)

 With a simple script, you can add a customized search box and even direct it to a custom vertical.
 To learn more, see [Add a search box to your intranet site](add-a-search-box-to-your-intranet-site.md).

-## Add the Microsoft Search extension to Google Chrome

-If your organization uses Google Chrome, the Microsoft Search extension gives users easy access to work results from their browser.
-You don't need to change any search or browser defaults.
-For information about using group policy or the Microsoft 365 admin center to deploy the extension, see [Microsoft Search in Bing and Microsoft 365 Apps for enterprise](/deployoffice/microsoft-search-bing).

-Users can also add the Microsoft Search extension from the [Chrome web store](https://chrome.google.com/webstore/detail/microsoft-search-in-bing/obdappnhkfoejojnmcohppfnoeagadna).

 ## Set defaults to make searching work or school easier